 one occasion, in the middle of the day which was very hot, the

-reciting prayers, just as he did when he exorcised persons and
+Alameda reciting prayers, just as he did when he exorcised persons

-that he was exorcising not only a few, but a whole legion of devils
+said that he was exorcising not only a few, but a whole legion

-who had come to cause destruction to the people of San Jose.
-As
+who had come to cause destruction to the people of San José.

-a result, though everything was quiet, clouds of dust were seen
+As a result, though everything was quiet, clouds of dust were

 to rise as though a whole herd of cattle were passing along the